PoliticalGraveyard.com

 SULIS (Soundex S420) — See also JULIS, SALIS, SOLIS, SOLIZ, SOULES, SOWLES, SULIER, SULIFAND, SULIGA, SULIN, SULING, SULIVANE.

-Sulis, William J. — U.S. Vice & Deputy Consul in Liverpool, 1894-1905.
+Sulis, William J. — U.S. Vice & Deputy Consul in Liverpool, as of 1894-1905.
 Burial location unknown.

-SULIVANE (Soundex S415) — See also CULLIVAN, DELIVAN, GALLIVAN, HULLIVAN, OSULLIVAN, QUINLIVAN, SILLEVAN, SKRIVANEK, SULIER, SULIFAND, SULIGA, SULIN, SULING, SULIS, SULLIVAN, SULLIVANT, VANE.
+SULIVANE (Soundex S415) — See also CULLIVAN, DELIVAN, GALLIVAN, HULLIVAN, OSULLIVAN, QUINLIVAN, SALEVAN, SILLEVAN, SKRIVANEK, SULIER, SULIFAND, SULIGA, SULIN, SULING, SULIS, SULLIVAN, SULLIVANT, VANE.

 SULIVANE: See also William Grason

 Sulkowski, Leon H. — of Erie County, N.Y.
 Democrat.
 Candidate for New York state senate 54th District, 1950.
-Still living as of 1950.
+Presumed deceased.
+Burial location unknown.

 Sullard, Albert E. — of Delaware County, N.Y.
 Member of New York state assembly from Delaware County 1st District, 1868, 1879.
 Burial location unknown.